skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

 ```
 We have 784 inputs, two dense layers each with 32 neurons, and 10 output classes.
 Including the bias node at each layer, total number of weights are `784+1 * 32+1 * 32+1 * 10`.
 Since this is a multilable classification with integer classes, we use sparse_categorical_crossentropy.

+Let's sweep different hyperparameters and review its effect on the model accuracy.
 Below is a function to sweep values of a hyperparameter and fit the model.
 This would allow us to examine the sensitivity of the model to a particular hyperparameter.
 ```
 def fit_param(param_lst, key, **kwargs):
     """